Jabble/tamu-rdm-workshops/modules/03-legal-and-ethical-considerations/legal-and-ethical-note.md

 Depending on their interests, they may retain or give away ownership rights. -->

 ## Intellectual Property
+Intellectual property is the reason ownership becomes a big deal.

-As we mentioned a little while ago, data are seen as assets and therefore research stakeholders want to protect their **intellectual property rights**.
+As we mentioned a little while ago, data are seen as assets and therefore research stakeholders want to protect their legal rights to the data.
+The legal rights I was referring to are **intellectual property rights**.

-Now, we’ll talk a little about which Intellectual Property rights can be granted to the owners of data.
+Intellectual property rights are legal rights that apply to “creations of the mind.”

 Generally Intellectual Property (IP) law covers: